LUNGevity/PriorityDashboard/README.md

 9. **Treatment for Those Diagnosed with Stage I/II** - First-line treatments reported by participants with stage I/II EGFR-positive lung cancer, changes in the stage of the disease

-10. **Treatment for Those Diagnosed with Stage III** - Treatments reported by participants diagnosed with stage III EGFR-positive lung cancer, options after the first treatment (first-line) stops working, changes in the stage of the disease
+10. **Treatment for Those Diagnosed with Stage III** - Treatments reported by participants diagnosed with stage III EGFR-positive lung cancer, changes in the stage of the disease

-11. **Treatment for Those Diagnosed with Stage IV** - Treatments reported by participants diagnosed with stage IV EGFR-positive lung cancer, options after the first treatment (first-line) stops working, changes in the stage of the disease
+11. **Treatment for Those Diagnosed with Stage IV** - Treatments reported by participants diagnosed with stage IV EGFR-positive lung cancer, changes in the stage of the disease

 12. **Side Effects** - Treatment side effects reported by patient participants who were, at the time of completing the survey, taking osimertinib as their first treatment